 Are you afraid of going back into that messy shed after a long winter?
 If so, you’re not alone.
 But organizing and cleaning up your shed now will save you a lot of time and headaches in the spring.
 Take a look at your gardening tools as well and provide some simple maintenance by sharpening your blades and oiling any hinges.
 Also take stock as to your current gardening supplies.
 What are you low on?
 What are you well stocked on?
 Save yourself multiple trips to the store by assessing early.

 But to have that perfect spring and summer garden, you need to get started with your prep early.
 Be sure that you prune your trees and shrubs, remove dead organic materials, plant early, and finally get that messy shed in order.
+For the poultry, prepare feeders, poultry netting or fencing, litter, and other essential supplies.
 By preparing early for your spring garden, you’ll be sure to have a beautiful garden as the summer comes around.